GIP hero image

 These can include:

+• In a perfect world, no one would become so unwell they’re unable to work.
 However, the reality is that people do become ill or injured.
 That’s why some GIP policies offer vocational rehabilitation to support people back to good health or prevent an employee’s condition deteriorating to the point they need to take time off sick.

 Vocational rehabilitation specialists are typically qualified in areas such as nursing, psychology, physiotherapy, occupational therapy and more to support employees as soon as problems emerge — not just during a claim.